New Course: Shakespeare’s Histories

 Drawing of Olivier’s iconic Richard by Antony Sher, 1983.

 When Antony Sher approached the role of Richard in his 1984 RSC production, his first intention was to make his portrayal of Richard’s deformity and disability different from Laurence Olivier’s.
 Sher and Olivier believed Richard is both physically and mentally deformed, therefore, Sher’s massive preparation for the role included thorough research into the physical effects of real disability and a deep examination of its psychological effects.
-Unlike Olivier, Mr. Sher believed that Richard’s deformity was the key to understanding his character and that every aspect of Sher’s characterization stemmed from his interpretation of that deformity.
-This work produced a captivating physical characterization and a startlingly human re-conception of Richard’s mind.

 The Physicality

 Sher’s characterization of Richard’s body resulted in an image, which he referred to as “The Bottled Spider.”
 Richard had a massive hump in the center of his back, massive arms, and two crutches that fitted onto Sher’s forearms, allowing him to scuttle across the stage, giving the impression of a poisonous spider.
 Sher created this iconic physical characterization through a combination of textual research, sketches, medical research into real deformities, image research, and real-life experience.
 The guiding principles that Sher used in creating Richard’s deformity were creating a severely deformed character that the audience would identify with.
 At the same time, Sher attempted to create a physicality that he could sustain through the run of the show without major injuries (21 &30).
-According to Sher, the role of Richard III is legendary for crippling actors who sustain severe damage to their backs and shoulders (39).
-Thus Antony Sher’s Richard was physically designed to be both functional for the actor, and both realistic and remarkable for the audience.
+According to Sher, the role of Richard III is notorious for crippling actors who sustain severe damage to their backs and shoulders (39).
+Thus Antony Sher’s Richard was physically designed to be both functional for the actor, as well as realistic and remarkable for the audience.

 The first step towards Sher’s physical characterization of Richard was going through the text for clues.
-Sher found several references to what Richard’s deformity looks like in the speeches of Queen Margaret, (unlike Cibber, Sher’s version kept the character of Margaret in the play).
-Margaret refers to Richard repeatedly as various beasts, alternating between Boars, hounds, and the bottled spider that would become so important to the final characterization.
-Before Sher settled on a spider as the animal Richard most resembles, he experimented with several others including boars, apes and bulls.
+Sher found several references to what Richard’s deformity looks like in the speeches of Queen Margaret.
+Margaret refers to Richard repeatedly as various beasts, alternating between boars, hounds, and the bottled spider that would become so important to the final characterization.
+Before Sher settled on a spider as the animal Richard most resembles, he experimented with several others, including boars, apes and bulls.
 Sher did several sketches of bulls, which he saw in a BBC TV program.
 Sher was attracted to bulls and their raw power and massive shoulders.
 Sher wanted an animal that was threatening and powerful to give his portrayal a ‘tragic dimension’ (64).

 Having to say ‘I was born in South Africa’ stuck in my throat like a confession of guilt.’